Methodist Richardson Medical Center

 Methodist Richardson Medical Center - Richardson, TX

 Methodist Richardson Medical Center is a detox and addiction treatment facility located at 401 West Campbell Road in the 75080 zip code of Richardson, TX.
-As a detox center, it offers alcohol detox, benzodiazepines detox and opioid detox.
-The treatment program at Methodist Richardson Medical Center includes intensive outpatient treatment, hospital inpatient treatment and general outpatient treatment.
+As a detox center, it offers opioid detox, alcohol detox and benzodiazepines detox.
+The treatment program at Methodist Richardson Medical Center includes hospital inpatient treatment, hospital inpatient treatment and general outpatient treatment.
 Methodist Richardson Medical Center offers treatment to people with trauma.
-It accepts women and men into their treatment and detox program.
+It accepts men and women into their treatment and detox program.

 Address: 401 West Campbell Road, Richardson, TX 75080